dmuth/index-zip-files/README.md

 What this does: Imagine you have hundreds of ZIP files and you want to find a specific file in one of them, without unzipping each file.
 This makes that possible.

-What this does not: This does not index the content of each ZIP file.
+What this does not do: This does not index the content of each ZIP file.

 ## Usage